-For a smaller brand starting out with their social media presence they generally have very little popularity compared to well known larger brands to fall back on for instant followers.
-However, depending on what they offer as a business, they will generally be able to easily identify their target market online, including who they can then easily talk to via the relevant social platforms.
+For a smaller brand starting out on social media, they generally have a smaller fan base compared to well known larger brands to fall back on for instant followers.
+However, depending on what they offer, they should be able to easily identify their target market online, including who they can then interact with via the relevant social platforms.

 A great example of a brand that really flourished from selling smoothies on stands at festivals back in 1999 is Innocent Smoothies.
 Their ‘down to earth’ chatty nature brought their company quickly on top ranking alongside the likes of Cadburys and Starbucks.
 Often brands can fail to put across a human voice, which can sound scripted and false – not really that fun for followers to interact with!
 Innocent has kept a flexible and creative approach, which enabled them to achieve high amounts of followers using an approachable nature.
 Knowing their identity really helped establish themselves well on social media and has inspired thousands of other companies to portray their brand in a unique voice.